 Well, maybe not a cheat, but definitely another tool you can use.
 It’s subtle interiority.
 And the best way of explaining it is “emotion in description.”
 This works whether you’re in third person (usually close third is the best candidate) or first.
 And it’s a key component, for me, anyway, of that other frustrating concept: voice.

-The key is to inject emotion toward an outward object, place, or person via description or narration.
+The key is to inject emotion toward an outward object, place, or person via word choice in description or narration.
 If someone is annoying, maybe your character describes them as “grating her way through the story.”
 Compare that to “she told a story.”
-Changing one verb lends emotion to it, and, without showing or telling, we come to understand that the narrator doesn’t think much of the object of the description.
+Changing one active verb lends emotion to it, and, without showing or telling, we come to understand that the narrator doesn’t think much of the object of the description.
 We get emotion secondhand without having to conquer it directly.
 Look at how emotion creeps in:

 “He parked his vehicle” vs. “His gaudy Beemer sleazed across two parking spots” (exaggerated, of course)

 “She ate a sandwich” vs. “She pecked at her food”

 “He kissed her” vs. “He slimed her” vs. “He devoured her”

 I’m mostly doing this with active verbs so far, but you can play with adjectives, too:

 “The skyline” vs. “The noxious smog-obscured wasteland” vs. “The glittering metropolis”